 - Laser Fistulectomy

-Rectal Abscess arises from an infection at one of the anal sinuses which leads to inflammation and abscess formation.
-Most cases of perianal abscesses are sporadic, and may aggravate due to diseases like, diabetes mellitus, Crohn’s disease, chronic steroid treatment and others.
+Rectal Abscess arises from an infection at one of the anal sinuses which lead to inflammation and abscess formation.
+Most cases of perianal abscesses are sporadic and may aggravate due to diseases like diabetes mellitus, Crohn’s disease, chronic steroid treatment, and others.

 If the rectal abscess is not treated properly and in time it may lead to Fistula in ANO (Anal Fistula).

-Rectal Prolapse occurs when a part of the rectum (last part of the large intestine where fecal matter is stored) projects out of the anus.
+Rectal Prolapse occurs when a part of the rectum (the last part of the large intestine where fecal matter is stored) projects out of the anus.
 It becomes noticeable over a period of time and is often the result of weak muscles in the pelvis.
-There are three types of rectal prolapse namely full thickness (full wall of the rectum sticks out), mucosal (lining of the anus known as mucosa come out), and internal (the rectum folds in but does not stick out).
+There are three types of rectal prolapse namely full-thickness (full wall of the rectum sticks out), mucosal (lining of the anus known as mucosa come out), and internal (the rectum folds in but does not stick out).

 There two general types of surgery for rectal prolapse are:

-Abdominal: A cut or several cuts are made through the in the abdominal wall.
+Abdominal: A cut or several cuts are made through the abdominal wall.
 Often used for full-thickness prolapse.